effectfully-ou/sketches/extensible-monadic-lenses/README.md

   fileVar ^! _Var !/ _File !/ _File >>= putStrLn
 ```

-Hence "zooming" works in both the pure and effectful settings and plays well with getters and setters.
+Hence "zooming" works in both the pure and effectful cases and plays well with getters and setters.

 ## Conclusions